IMpcuong/dot/awesome-git/README.md

 ### End from: https://stackoverflow.com/questions/5188320/how-can-i-get-a-list-of-git-branches-ordered-by-most-recent-commit
 ```

-25. `git update-ref`: update the object's name stored in the `ref` safely.
+25. `git update-ref`: safely update the object's name stored in the `ref`.

 - `ref` demystification: